99003192/online-food-ordering-system/README.md

-Online Food Ordering System
+Online Food Ordering System (REST API)
 ====

-This project simulate online food order process.
+This project simulates online food order process.

 It has three types of objects: restaurant, menu, and item in menu.
-Each restaurant can have 0 to many menus associated with it (Breakfast, lunch, dinner, etc.).
+Each restaurant can have 0 to many menus associated with it (breakfast, lunch, dinner, etc.).
 Each menu can have 0 to many menu items associated with it.

 This project uses Flask to host REST server and DynamoDB as the data storage.